udecode/editor-protocol/README.md

 # Editor Protocol

 The Editor Protocol is an open standard for building a rich text editor.
 Editors developed in accordance with the protocol allow you to make applications readable by humans and machines.
-The protocol structure can have multiple alternatives to cover all use-cases as there is no clear definition of what the standard should be.
+The protocol structure features alternatives to cover all use-cases as there is no clear definition of what the standard should be.
 The choice is yours.

 ## Usage